The complete guide to crewel embroidery

 We love classic embroidery but there's something extra special about the soft wooly threads used in crewel embroidery.

-The softer nature of wool-style threads helps to give designs a more relaxed feel, and when made using 100% wool your threads can even start to felt together which really compliments colour blends.
+The softer nature of wool-style threads helps to give designs a more relaxed feel, and when made using 100% wool, your threads can even start to felt together which really compliments colour blends.

 Colour your world with thread painting

-Whether you're sticking with classic or trying crewel embroidery, get your colourful designs looking fantastic with our guide to thread painting on Gathered.
+Whether you're sticking with classic embroidery or trying crewel embroidery, get your colourful designs looking fantastic with our guide to thread painting on Gathered.